wpilibsuite/allwpilib/design-docs/modes.md

 At the HAL level, Control Word bits indicate enabled state and teleop/auto/test selection (identical to current WPILib).
 What needs to be added are functions to maintain the list of available modes and get the selected/active modes as communicated by the DS.

 Adding the following functions provides all the required functionality:
-- `int AddModeOption(string name, string category, string description, int flags)` – returns a unique ID identifying the mode (1:1 mapping to name).
+- `int AddModeOption(string name, string group, string description, int flags)` – returns a unique ID identifying the mode (1:1 mapping to name).
 Flags indicates which list the mode appears on.
 - `int RemoveModeOption(string name)` – returns the unique ID previously associated to that mode name
 - `void ClearModeOptions()` – clears all modes
 - `int GetActiveMode()` - gets the currently active mode ID; returns 0 when the robot is disabled